tratteria/website/content/docs/configuration/_index.md

 ##### Issuer and Audience (Required)

-The `issuer` field represents the Tratteria server that issues the Txn-Tokens.
-This is used as the issuer i.e `iss` claim of the generated Txn-Tokens.
-The `audience` field represents the intended recipient i.e `aud` claim of the generated Txn-Tokens.
+The `issuer` field represents the Tratteria server that issues the TraTs.
+This is used as the issuer i.e `iss` claim of the generated TraTs.
+The `audience` field represents the intended recipient i.e `aud` claim of the generated TraTs.

 ##### Token (Required)

-Configuration for Txn-Tokens.
+Configuration for TraTs.
 It includes the following:

   - **Life Time (Required)**
-    Defines the duration for which the generated Txn-Tokens are valid.
+    Defines the duration for which the generated TraTs are valid.
 The value chosen should align with your application's API response times, and should generally be in the order of seconds.
 Longer-lasting tokens are less secure.
 A good approach is to match the token’s lifetime to the API timeout value.
 For instance, if APIs requests time out after 15 seconds, setting the token lifetime to 15 seconds is advisable.
 The token lifetime should not exceed your API timeout duration.

 ##### Keys (Optional)

-Keys used for signing Txn-Tokens.
+Keys used for signing TraTs.
 This is an optional field.
 When configured, it includes the following:

   - **privateKey (Required)**
     Specifies the private key used for signing tokens.
 It should be provided in the Base64-encoded format, representing the PEM-encoded key data.
 It is recommended to set this via an environment variable for security.